Returns #t if, for some member of nl, proc does not return #f

 (node-list-reverse nl)

 Returns a node-list containing the members of nl in reverse order.
-This could be defined as follows:

 (define (node-list-reverse nl)